RIPE-NCC/rpki-validator/rpki-validator-app/README.txt

   $ java -version

-  The JAVA_HOME environment variable must be set.
+  The JAVA_HOME environment variable should be set.
+If it is not, the application will try to find it.
 There are many guides that explain how to do this, but these basic steps should get you started for a single user.

-  1. Find the path to java by running:
+  1. Find the path to Java by running:

   $ whereis java